-- □ Engage your nitrous system with the engine off.
-Severe engine damage can occur. - □ Modify NOS nitrous systems (if you need a non-stock item, call NOS Technical Service at 1-866-GOHOLLEY) - Overtighten AN type fittings. - Use Teflon Tape on pipe threads.
+- Engage your nitrous system with the engine off.
+Severe engine damage can occur. - Modify NOS nitrous systems (if you need a non-stock item, call NOS Technical Service for assistance) - Overtighten AN type fittings. - Use Teflon Tape on any pipe threads.
 Pieces of Teflon tape can break loose and become lodged in nitrous or fuel solenoids or solenoid filters.
 Debris lodged in a nitrous or fuel solenoid can cause catastrophic engine failure.